-Cigarette smoking has long been considered one of the leading risk factors in male infertility.
+Cigarette smoking has long been considered one of the leading risk factors in male-factor infertility.
 A 2016 review examined 20 different studies of tobacco use and its effects on sperm health, and found that smoking was associated with significantly reduced sperm count and motility — and that the more you smoke, the stronger these effects are.
 This was reinforced by a 2019 review that found a strong correlation between smoking and low sperm count/poor morphology.

 According to the American Society for Reproductive Medicine (ASRM), infertility rates among smokers (both male and female) are twice as high as among non-smokers.
 Additionally, because smoking has the potential to damage the genetic health of sperm, those who smoke have a higher risk of having difficulty conceiving naturally, parenting a pregnancy that ends in miscarriage, or going through an unsuccessful IUI or IVF cycle.

-If you quit smoking, there’s evidence that your sperm health can improve.
-In one follow-up study of men who quit smoking, sperm motility and morphology began to return to normal within an average of six months.
-And research shows that former smokers who quit more than six months ago might have similar semen parameters to non-smokers.
+If you quit smoking, there’s evidence that it can lead to sperm improvement.
+In one follow-up study of men who quit smoking, sperm motility improvement and morphology improvement was noted within an average of six months.
+Research shows that former smokers who quit more than six months ago have similar semen parameters to non-smokers.

-The relationship between alcohol consumption and sperm health is a bit complex.
-We do know that high alcohol consumption is associated with decreased sperm health, with negative impacts on all sperm parameters.
+The relationship between alcohol consumption and sperm quality is a bit complex.
+We do know that high alcohol consumption is associated with decreased sperm health and sperm quality, with negative impacts on all sperm parameters.
 Habitual binge drinking is especially detrimental to sperm health — in one study, men who drank more than 40 drinks per week had a 33% reduction in sperm concentration compared to men who drank fewer than 5 drinks per week.